It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 I'm Mark Davis in Texas filling in.

-Let me show you what I uh what I promised I would share.
+Let me share what I promised I would share.

 There are gay folks who are absolutely married.

-They went to a church, found a clergyman, uh, you know, got a champagne fountain and had people bring gifts and honeymoon, bum-bum-boom, they're married.
+They went to a church, found a clergyman, got a champagne fountain and had people bring gifts and went on a honeymoon, boom, boom.

 They know their marriages are not the legal equal of a heterosexual marriage in their states, and they're good with that.

-Now, I don't know how many people I've just described, but they do exist and uh may well I praise them for their clarity.
+Now, I don't know how many people I've just described, but they do exist and may, well, I praise them for their clarity.

 Thank you very much.

-Uh the average gay folks just bang their heads against the wall at that, because that's not them.
+The average gay folks just bang their heads against the wall at that because that's not them.

-All they want to do is just get through life and uh, you know, and and and not be pillaried and et cetera, et cetera, et cetera.
+All they want to do is just get through life and, you know, and not be pilloried and et cetera, et cetera, et cetera.

-So when I describe this example of horrific cruelty on the part of uh radical gay activists, I want them and you to know that I I do not view this as as typical.
+So when I describe this example of horrific cruelty on the part of radical gay activists, I want them and you to know that I do not view this as typical.

 Here's how I get into it.

-Jonah Goldberg writes, it's about how the gay community is savaging Mormons for their opposition to Prop 8 when far more black folk in California oppose Prop eight than Mormons.
+Jonah Goldberg writes: It's about how the gay community is savaging Mormons for their opposition to Prop 8 when far more black folk in California oppose Prop 8 than Mormons.

 You won't find them looking for black businesses to boycott.

-But here's how the here's how the column goes, and it's uh it's it's tremendous.
+But here's how the column goes, and it's tremendous.

 It's just the first couple of paragraphs.

-Jonah Goldberg writes, and this is in the LA Times, which is was against Prop 8, so it's uh kind of a nervy on his part.
+Jonah Goldberg writes, and this is in the L.A.
+Times, which was against Prop 8, so it's kind of a nervy on his part.

 We need it for the Wall Street bailout, they exclaim.